mehryaragha/Approximate_Filtering/README.md

 Run Demo_Exact_Computation.m for exact computation, i.e target tracking with an extended Kalman filter without any approximation.

-These filtering approaches model a target circular movement.
+These filtering approaches model circular motion for a target.